javad7565/ta-wgan-gp-marine-ess/README.md

 > Javad Azarakhsh, Mahmoud Oukati Sadegh, Abdolhossein Mohammadrahimi
 > *Submitted to Ocean Engineering (Elsevier), 2026.*

-TA-WGAN-GP is a conditional Wasserstein GAN with a gradient penalty that pairs a self-attention generator with **two** critics: a conditional *spatial* critic on the reshaped 24x24 field, and an unconditional *temporal* critic on the full 576-step sequence.
-The second critic is the contribution.
-It exists because a single spatially-biased discriminator reproduces the wind-power histogram while quietly flattening the autocorrelation and softening the ramps, which are exactly the features that set energy-storage power and energy ratings.

-Every result is computed on **marine** ERA5 reanalysis (not onshore wind), at two sites: a Gulf of Oman route point and a Persian Gulf route point.

 ## Results at a glance

-Against a single-discriminator WGAN-GP ablation that differs only by the temporal critic, TA-WGAN-GP improves Frechet distance by 68.3% and wins on all seven metrics.
-Across the four baselines (WGAN-GP, Gaussian copula, denoising diffusion, TimeGAN) it attains the best autocorrelation, spectral, distributional, and Frechet fidelity.
-Two baselines still lead on one metric
-each: the Gaussian copula on spatial correlation, which it matches by construction, and TimeGAN on ramp rate, at the cost of poor autocorrelation.

-An ablation reports a negative result worth knowing: adding spectral normalization on top of the gradient penalty **degrades** fidelity on this marine data, so the shipped model omits it.

 ## Data and provenance